MxMoss3/Robotic-Hand/README.md

 # Robotic-Hand Overview

 ## Construction
 This is the code for my senior project, building a rock, paper, scissors-playing hand.
 The open-source design for the 3d-printed arm comes from the [InMoov Robot](http://inmoov.fr).
 The fingers are actuated by 5 servos that are controlled by an arduino, powered by two 9-volt batteries in parallel.
-The arduino recevives commands from my computer via serial port.
+The arduino receives commands from my computer via serial port.

 ## Code
 The Arduino code simply receives key presses from the laptop and sends the corresponding command to the servos to move the fingers.